Top Google Search Ranking Factors for SEO in 2023

 Backlinks remain one of the strongest ranking signals in Google’s search algorithm.
 The more links you have from multiple high-authority domains, the better your chances are to rank well for top keywords.
 Online marketers should pay close attention to their backlink profiles, especially given the Penguin 4.0 update, which cleans and filters sites with low-quality backlink profiles.

-If links between sites are of a commercial nature, it’s very important to mark them as such according to Google’s specifications.
+If links between sites are of a commercial nature, it’s very important to mark them by using the “rel=”sponsored”, “rel=”nofollow” tags, or other rel values according to Google’s specifications.
 This will help prevent external links from being labeled as spam and thus negatively impacting your rankings.

 Branded Searches and Social Signals